hmnhGeek/DSP-Project-Report-LaTeX/README.md

 <img src="/readme_images/Home.png" width="500">

 ### Hiding Text
 To hide some message in some image, click on `Stego-Generator` button.
 You will get the following screen.
+Be ready with a message file (.txt).

 <img src="/readme_images/stego-gen.png" width="500">